pa11y/pa11y-dashboard/README.md

 # Pa11y Dashboard

-Pa11y Dashboard is a web interface to the [Pa11y][pa11y] accessibility reporter; allowing you to focus on *fixing* issues rather than hunting them down.
+Pa11y Dashboard is a web interface to the [Pa11y][pa11y] accessibility reporter, allowing you to focus on *fixing* issues rather than hunting them down.

 ![Version][shield-version]
 [![Node.js version support][shield-node]][info-node]